Network > Interfaces > VLAN

 Select the method for assigning an IPv4 address type to the interface:

-Firewalls that are in active/active high availability (HA) mode don’t support DHCP Client.
+Firewalls that are in a high availability (HA) active/active configuration don’t support DHCP Client.

 Based on your IP address method selection, the options displayed in the tab will vary.